Barbara Ann Hackmann Taylor: Identification

 In April 1998, the Tent Girl was positively identified by the Scott County Sheriff's Office as Barbara Ann Hackmann Taylor.
 They were aided by the efforts of Todd Matthews, then 27, of Livingston, Tennessee.
 In the late 1980s, he married a daughter of Wilbur Riddle, who found the young woman.
 Matthews heard about the missing woman, whose fate had haunted his father-in-law.
 He became intensely interested in the case and, as the Internet began to be frequently used for posting of public databases and volunteer websites of missing and unidentified persons, Matthews combed through many reports to identify her.
 In 1997 he created his own website for the Tent Girl, as another way to make people aware of her.

 In 1998 Matthews discovered a description of Taylor posted by the Hackmann family on a missing persons website.
 They had a young married female relative who had gone missing in Lexington, Kentucky (approximately 15 miles from Georgetown) in late 1967.
 She had been living there with her husband and infant daughter.
 He emailed information on the Tent Girl to Rosemary Westbrook of Arkansas, who was listed as a contact for the family.
 She believed the information matched her missing sister and contacted the Scott County Sheriff's Office.
 They confirmed elements of her description of her sister, including a distinctive gap between her top two center teeth.

 The police arranged to exhume the body, to extract DNA for analysis and potential match to Hackmann family members.
 A match was made and on April 26, 1998, the Sheriff's Office confirmed the victim's identity as Barbara Ann Hackmann.
 She was survived by three sisters: Rosemary Westbrook of Benton, Arkansas; Jan Daigle of Placerville, California; and Marie Copeland of Arundel, Maine.

-In addition, Taylor Hackmann's own daughter had been traced to Ohio, where her father's family had lived.
-She had married and had her own children by the time her mother was identified.
+In addition, Bobbie's daughter had been traced to Ohio where her father's family had lived.
+She was married and had her own children by the time her mother was identified.

-The family chose to have Hackmann's remains re-interred in Georgetown Cemetery, with an additional stone base placed under the original grave marker, bearing her birth name, nickname, date of birth, presumed date of death, and the inscription "Loving Mother, Grandmother & Sister".
+The family chose to have Hackmann's remains reinterred in Georgetown Cemetery, with an additional stone base placed under the original grave marker, bearing her birth name, nickname, date of birth, presumed date of death, and the inscription "Loving Mother, Grandmother & Sister".

 The Hackmann family excluded Barbara's married name from her gravestone.
 The police have identified her late husband, George Earl Taylor, as the prime suspect in the murder case.
 He died of cancer in October 1987.